-Ref Title Respondent's Initials Organisation Question Comments Officer Response 3 The following evidence base studies are all five or more Comments noted and will feed into the evidence b years old: Climate change; biodiversity; employment; flood review. risk and water cycle; green belt; landscape; housing; transport.
+Ref Title Respondent's Initials Organisation Question Comments Officer Response risk and water cycle; green belt; landscape; housing; transport.
 Studies need to consider cross boundary issues.
 4 A combination of Option 1 and 2 is favoured over Option 3.
-Comments noted and any future development sur Where sites use existing road networks, cumulative impact J3 will be subject to a suite of transport assessme should be considered. consider cumulative impact.
-5 If there was a new junction on the M6 to the west of Infrastructure will be addressed as part of the plan Coventry for employment sites, this would alleviate pressure before any new development is proposed. off the M6 J3.
+Comments noted and any future development surrounding the M6 Where sites use existing road networks, cumulative impact J3 will be subject to a suite of transport assessments which will should be considered. consider cumulative impact.
+5 If there was a new junction on the M6 to the west of Infrastructure will be addressed as part of the plan making process Coventry for employment sites, this would alleviate pressure before any new development is proposed. off the M6 J3.
 6 A combination of option 2 and 3 is favoured.
 Comment noted.
 7 Option 3 is favoured, sustainability should be prioritised.
 All Comments noted. residents should have access to open space and we should be preparing for the impacts of climate change.
 Disagrees to EMP2 (Wilson's Lane) allocation for this reason.
 8 Option C however this must consider all aspects of Noted. sustainability.
 9 Sites should be mapped and allocated for the most Comment noted. beneficial land use for the area e.g for a new health centre/primary school.
 Where there are gaps in provision, neighbourhood plans should be produced for those areas.
 10 Agreed.
 Noted.
-11 All sustainable options should be considered (and all aspects Sustainability is at the heart of the NPPF and all sp of sustainability). be considered in terms of their sustainability.
-12 Capacity of existing infrastructure needs to be considered Infrastructure will be addressed as part of the plan and new infrastructure needs to be planned for. before any new development is proposed.
-13 Yes targets should be set and developments should provide Noted and agree that all developments should tal tree-lined streets.
+11 All sustainable options should be considered (and all aspects Sustainability is at the heart of the NPPF and all spatial options will of sustainability). be considered in terms of their sustainability.
+12 Capacity of existing infrastructure needs to be considered Infrastructure will be addressed as part of the plan making process and new infrastructure needs to be planned for. before any new development is proposed.
+13 Yes targets should be set and developments should provide Noted and agree that all developments should take into account tree-lined streets.
 References NPPF Paragraph 131.
 NPPF paragraph 131.
 14 Yes but would need to be managed in the long term Comment noted. potentially through planning condition.
 15 Tree planting requirements should be relative (on a sliding Comment noted. scale) to the development size rather than having a threshold.
 Small sites could provide off-setting contribution.
 16 No, targets should be treated as a minimum requirement.
 Comment noted.
-17 Use Class E, A4 and A5 (as was) and F1 should all be Comments noted and will be taken forward for co acceptable uses.
+17 Use Class E, A4 and A5 (as was) and F1 should all be Comments noted and will be taken forward for consideration at the acceptable uses.
 Better to keep shops in active use.
 C3 could next stage of the Plan review. be acceptable but needs to be located carefully.
-19 Option B - The impacts of Covid-19 have changed the nature Comments noted and will be taken forward for co of town centres.
+19 Option B - The impacts of Covid-19 have changed the nature Comments noted and will be taken forward for consideration at the of town centres.
 Likely to become focus for next stage of the Plan review.
-New evidence base social/leisure/meeting facilities.
-The overall experience will commissioned as part of the later stages of the Bo be more important. review process.
+New evidence base will be social/leisure/meeting facilities.
+The overall experience will commissioned as part of the later stages of the Borough Plan be more important. review process.
 20 Yes - there should be greater emphasis to the importance of Comment noted. cycling and walking connections/infrastructure.
-21 Yes - all new developments should be required to install Comment noted. vehicle charging points.
-22 No these policies should be updated to reflect the changes Comments note. and will be taken forward for co we need to make to address the climate emergency and to next stage of the Plan review. improve air quality.
+21 Yes - all new developments should be required to install vehicle charging points.
+Comment noted.
+22 No these policies should be updated to reflect the changes Comments note. and will be taken forward for consideration at the we need to make to address the climate emergency and to next stage of the Plan review. improve air quality.
+23 Yes - a minimum of 10% should be set.
+Higher targets Comment noted. should be set for allocations to address specific issues within 1 1 i 1